cardano-foundation/cf-ledger-sync/docs/migration-schema.md

 # Research Explorer, LedgerSync and YaciStore

-## I.Needed LedgerSync tables using by explorer
+## I. Needed LedgerSync tables using by explorer

 | Table                   | Note |
 | ----------------------- | ---- |